Mature peripheral T cell lymphoma comprising 15-20% of all peripheral T cell lymphomas and 1-2% of non-Hodgkin’s lymphomas.

 With 80% of patients have nodal or extranodal disease at the time of diagnosis.

-Median age at diagnosis is 65 years.
+Median age at diagnosis is 65 years, occurring mainly in older patients.

 There’s a slight male predominance.